Go on to Part Five

 Texas Texas Theatre

 CANCELED.
-This gig opening for Alvin Lee and Company
+This gig opening for Alvin Lee and

-was canceled due to illness in Lee’s band.
+Company was canceled due to illness in Lee’s band.
+This was to be the very first rock concert

-facility.
-Who was set to open the show
+presented at this facility.
+Who was set

-was always tenuous, with some ads simply listing a “special guest”, others listing Houston band Navasota, and later ads
+to open the show was always tenuous, with some ads simply listing a “special

-announcing Canadian band Rush.
-As it
+later ads announcing Canadian band Rush.

-However, after all that, this concert never took place.
+confirmed by the promoter Stone City Attractions.
+However, after all that, this concert never

 Ad for canceled San Antonio show Feb.
 28, 1975